BrownTD/fundu-app/aws/https-certbot-complete.md

 ---

 That's it!
-Your Django app is now secured with SSL and fully production-ready.
+Django app is now secured with SSL and fully production-ready.